athombv/node-homey-zigbeedriver/README.md

 ## Introduction
 This module can be used to make the development of Zigbee apps for Homey easier.

-It is essentially a map-tool from Homey-capabilities to Zigeee endpoints and clusters.
+It is essentially a map-tool from Homey-capabilities to Zigbee endpoints and clusters.

 ## Installation